mkjaergaard/opendaq-python/docs/usage.rst

  .. code:: python

-  a.stop_capture(mode)
+  daq.stop_capture(mode)

 Counter Input
 ==============================================

 The counter input is also based on Timer 1, and its functionality consists on counting number of edges coming through the port (D6).
 This can be useful to measure the frequency of very fast signal or to read some kind of sensors.

 User can select which kind of digital edges will the peripheral detect (high or low), and he can also read and reset the counter back to 0 whenever it is necessary.

-Maximum number of edges is 65535 (16 bit counter).
+The edges are counted in a *32-bit counter*.

 To start counting type the following:

  .. code:: python

-  a.init_counter(edge)
+  daq.init_counter(edge)

 This method configure which edge increments the count: Low-to-High (1) or High-to-Low (0).
 To get the counter value:

  .. code:: python

-  a.get_counter(reset)
+  daq.get_counter(reset)

 If *reset>0* , the counter is reset after perform the reading.